-PLANNING COMMISSION TO:
+CITY OF TO: PLANNING COMMISSION

-THROUGH: BARBARA MCBETH, AICP, DEPUTY DIRECTOR COMMUNITY
+INT THROUGH BARBARA MCBETH, AICP, DEPUTY DIRECTOR COMMUNITY

 DEVELOPMENT

-FROM:
+FROM: MARK SPENCER, AICP, PLANNER Mark Spence

-MARK SPENCER, AICP, PLANNER Monh Serven PROPOSED RETAIL SERVICE OVERLAY & OFICE DISTRICT SUBJECT:
+La SUBJECT: PROPOSED RETAIL SERVICE OVERLAY & OFICE DISTRICT

-ZONING ORDINANCE AMENDMENTS
+NOVI ZONING ORDINANCE AMENDMENTS

-NOVEMBER 29, 2011 DATE:
+cityofnovi.org DATE: NOVEMBER 29, 2011

 The City of Novi 2010 Master Plan for Land Use included a new future Land use category, Office, Research, Development and Technology with Retail Service Overlay and contemplated the elimination of the OS-2, Planned Office Service District.
 To further the implementation of the 2010 Master Plan, the Planning Commission has scheduled a public hearing on December 14, 2011 on a proposed set of Office District Zoning Ordinance amendments.
 These amendments do the following: